Bert and Ernie: Bert

+Characteristics

+Physically, Bert represents a human, with yellow skin, an orange nose, and a vertically elongated head, with a tuft of black hair at the top.
+Bert has a noted unibrow.
+Bert typically wears a shirt with vertical stripes, most commonly with orange, blue and green stripes.
+He also sports green pants and blue & white saddle, pigeon shoes.

+As a character, Bert is portrayed as a serious, neat, and, according to Oz, "boring" individual, with apparently dull interests and tastes, such as paper clips, pigeons, and oatmeal.

 Ernie

-Ernie was originally performed by Jim Henson until his death in 1990.
-From 1993 to 2014, Muppeteer Steve Whitmire took on the role of Ernie.
-From 2014 to 2017, Billy Barkhurst took on the role of Ernie; currently, the character is performed by Peter Linz.
+Ernie was originally performed by Jim Henson from 1969 until his death in 1990.
+Steve Whitmire then played Ernie, beginning in 1993, following Henson's death, until 2014, followed by Billy Barkhurst until 2017.
+Currently, the character is performed by Peter Linz.

-Ernie is a "live hand puppet", meaning that while operating the head of the puppet with his right hand, the puppeteer inserts his left hand into a T shaped sleeve, capped off with a glove that matches the fabric "skin" of the puppet, thus "becoming" the left arm of the puppet.
+Ernie is a spongy "live hand puppet", meaning that while operating the head of the puppet with his right hand, the puppeteer inserts his left hand into a T-shaped sleeve, capped off with a glove that matches the fabric "skin" of the puppet, thus "becoming" the left arm of the puppet.
 A second puppeteer usually provides the right arm.

 Ernie's performance of "Rubber Duckie," wherein he sings affectionately about his squeaking toy duck and the joy it brings him during bath time, became a modest mainstream hit, reaching No. 16 on the Billboard Hot 100 in September 1970.

+Appearances in spin-off series

+From Sesame Street season 33 (2002) until season 36 (2005), Ernie and Big Bird starred in a daily segment called "Journey to Ernie".
+Ernie was one of the hosts of the show Play with Me Sesame, where he was occasionally performed by John Tartaglia during the second season.
+One regular segment that he hosted was "Ernie Says", a variation of the game Simon Says.
+He and Bert also star in the claymation series Bert and Ernie's Great Adventures, which aired as inserts on Sesame Street beginning in season 39.